Member, Whitehead Institute

 Approach

 David Page’s research career has focused on understanding where male and female cells, tissues, and organs are essentially the same and where they are fundamentally different.
 Many debilitating diseases, including heart failure, systemic lupus, autism spectrum disorder, and many cancers, show striking yet unexplained sex biases in prevalence and severity.
 Such biases have historically been attributed entirely to cell-extrinsic factors, such as sex hormones or environment.
-For a number of reasons, the medical and biomedical research community have long ignored the multifaceted function and impact of the X and Y chromosomes (the sex chromosomes).
+The medical and biomedical research community have long ignored the multifaceted function and impact of the X and Y chromosomes (the sex chromosomes).
 The resulting blind spot means that biomedicine has little knowledge of the regulatory capacities and specific effects of sex chromosomes, or of the potentially widespread molecular differences—and health implications—that result from being male (XY) or female (XX).

 Bio